frostie/Stone-Smasher/README.md

 ## Next Actions
 - Add Life Stones to game
 - Add different point values for stones
+- Create "Win" screen when all levels cleared
 - Create original logo and sprites
 - Add core gameplay screenshots to GitHub to illustrate elements of game
 - Record original sound effects and music